fieldmuseum/EMu-xml-to-json/README.md

 # EMu XML-to-JSON converter
-A script to convert EMu XML exports to JSON.
+A script to convert EMu XML exports to JSON for cultural data.
 (Note - For record-sets > 1000, this can be slow.)
+It is based on a combination of standards: darwin core, latimer core, audubon core and the very draft h2i extension to abcd

 ## How to setup & use